-Aisha Fukushima is a singer, public speaker, educator, writer & self-proclaimed ‘RAPtivist’ (rap activist).
+Aisha Fukushima is a singer, public speaker, educator & self-proclaimed ‘RAPtivist’ (rap activist).
 As leader of the ‘RAPtivism’ (rap activism) project, Aisha raises social awareness through connections between global hip hop & social justice.
-Since 2007 she has engaged in hip hop communities from France to Morocco, England, South Africa, Senegal, India, Denmark & beyond.
+Since 2007 she has engaged in hip hop communities from France to Morocco, Kazakhstan, Japan, Germany, England, South Africa, Senegal, India, Denmark & beyond.

 In 2012 Aisha released her global “RAPtivism” (rap activism) album featuring more than 20 leading political hip hop acts from around the world including Black Noise (South Africa), Positive Black Soul (Senegal) & DJ Noize (Denmark).
 Additionally she has been featured on a number of albums including MAD lines’ “MAD Habits” (2012), Street Poet Inc.’s “Origins” (2012), Ras K’dee’s “Cloudwriter” (2011) & Emile YX?’s “Conscious Rhymes for Unconscious Times” (2010).

-Her ‘RAPtivism’ work has been featured by Oprah Magazine, The Seattle Times, TV 2M Morocco, The Bangalore Mirror, HYPE : South Africa’s #1 Hip Hop Magazine and more.
-She has also graced stages from the historic Paramount Theater in Seattle, Washington to TEDxSitka, Pirineos Sur in the mountains of Spain and Mawazine Festival hosted by King Mohammed VI in Rabat, Morocco.
+Her ‘RAPtivism’ work has been featured by Oprah Magazine, TEDx, KQED, The Seattle Times, TV 2M Morocco, The Bangalore Mirror, HYPE : South Africa’s #1 Hip Hop Magazine and more.
+She has also graced stages from the historic Paramount Theater in Seattle, Washington to TEDxSitka, Pirineos Sur in the mountains of Spain, and Mawazine Festival hosted by King Mohammed VI in Rabat, Morocco.

 Aisha holds an honors degree in Rhetoric & Film Studies from Whitman College (2009) with minors in French Literature & Gender Studies.
-She currently lives in the California Bay Area where, in addition to performing, she works with youth everyday through the San Francisco Unified School District and the Performing Arts Workshop.
-She also regularly speaks at universities and conferences throughout the Bay Area and recently returned from two international performance lecture tours in Japan and Kazakhstan (respectively) with the support of the U.S. State Department.
+She currently lives in the California Bay Area where, in addition to performing, she works with youth everyday as Youth Coordinator at BAVC.
 Aisha is fluent in French and building proficiency in Japanese, Arabic & Wolof.

 RAPtivism | http://raptivism.org